kletobias/p2022/_projects/deep-dive-tabular-data-pt-6.md

 ```

 Looking at the above output, and the fact that it is hard to find a column in
-the dataset, that can be clearly identified as having continuous values, only
+the dataset that can be clearly identified as having continuous values, only
 columns with more than 100 unique values are assigned as being continuous.
 The
 final continuous columns are printed below.
 The output has the format.